 When my first kid went away to college, one of the things I looked forward to the most was going to campus to visit him.
-We frequent the campus anyway because we’re huge fans of their athletic programs, but I thought, “How great is it going to be now, because we’re going to be able to see him several times during college football season!”
+We frequent the campus anyway because we’re huge fans of their athletic programs, but I thought, “How great is it going to be now because we’re going to be able to see him several times during college football season!”

 It turns out that my friend was absolutely, 100% correct (as most “been there done that moms” usually are), and my son barely had five minutes in his “schedule” that weekend to meet up with his old mom and dad.
-We visited several more times that semester, and even during the college’s official “Parent’s Weekend,” we barely caught more than 15 minutes of time with him.
-He was just “too busy,” or had already made plans.
+We visited several more times that semester, and even during the college’s official “Parent’s Weekend,” we barely caught more than 15 minutes with him.
+He was just “too busy” or had already made plans.

-I was dumbfounded and proceeded to do all the new college mom things, which included panicking over nothing, and questioning this new and unfamiliar behavior he was exhibiting.
+I was dumbfounded and proceeded to do all the new college mom things, which included panicking over nothing and questioning this new and unfamiliar behavior he was exhibiting.
 Did something happen?
 Is he in a cult?
 Who were these new friends taking up all of his time?
 Why doesn’t he want to hang with us?
 Should I be worried?

-All of those thoughts and questions were of course unwarranted worries, because the only “new thing” going on in his life was literally COLLEGE.
-And what I had yet to comprehend and accept was that college (and the social environment around it) was now going to be the number one thing supporting his village.
+All of those thoughts and questions were, of course, unwarranted worries because the only “new thing” going on in his life was COLLEGE.
+And what I had yet to comprehend and accept was that college (and the social environment around it) would now be the number one thing supporting his village.

-The kids putting themselves out there and joining clubs and organizations, playing intramural sports, participating in resident hall events and joining study groups-those are the kids who become “too busy” to hang out with mom and dad, and way too busy to return texts.
+The kids putting themselves out there and joining clubs and organizations, playing intramural sports, participating in resident hall events, and joining study groups become “too busy” to hang out with mom and dad and too busy to return texts.
 And guess what?
-That is actually a very good thing and exactly what you want.
+That is a very good thing and exactly what you want.

 Let go of your need for instant communication.
 And don’t worry, they’ll call you soon enough, as soon as their pizza fund runs dry.